Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 The courts of tennis for the courts of law.

-The incident became known as the Monte Carlo trunk murder,
+The incident became known as the Monte Carlo trunk murder.

-and its trial lasted only three days.
+And its trial lasted only three days.

-The goulds had 30 witnesses appearing against them.
+The Gould's had 30 witnesses appearing against them.

 People were pretty keen to put them away, to be honest.

-But despite all the witnesses and the evidence and being caught red handed basically, the
+But despite all the witnesses and the evidence

-Goulds weren't ready to concede defeat just yet.
+the ghouls weren't ready to concede defeat just yet.

 Obviously they had to pivot from their original story.

-Despite forensic testing being fairly primitive back then.
+Despite forensic testing being fairly primitive back then,

-The police were confident the remains were human and not poultry.
+the police were confident the remains were human and not poultry.

 I don't think chickens have hands.

-But neither do these bodies.
+But neither does these bodies.

 Neither does these bodies.

-Jess, wait, wait, wait.
 I've written down something really fun.

 Okay.